Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 31 Januari 2025 02.18.19 UTC
+- WIB: Jumat, 31 Januari 2025 03.24.53 UTC
-- WITA: Jumat, 31 Januari 2025 03.18.19 UTC
+- WITA: Jumat, 31 Januari 2025 04.24.53 UTC
-- WIT: Jumat, 31 Januari 2025 04.18.19 UTC
+- WIT: Jumat, 31 Januari 2025 05.24.53 UTC

 Kutipan Inspiratif:
-"Nature is full of infinite causes that have never occurred in experience."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: nature
+Kategori: motivational